Last Updated 10.03.21

 In 2021, ThinkAdvisor included him in the IA25 for "pushing the industry forward."
 In 2014, InvestmentNews included him in their inaugural 40 under 40 list as a “visionary” for the financial planning industry, and in 2014, Money magazine named him one of the brightest minds in retirement planning.

-He currently holds the following professional designations or certifications: Certified Financial PlannerTM (CFP®), Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC), Accredited Investment Fiduciary Analyst TM (AIFA®), and he is a Chartered Financial Analyst (CFA) charterholder.
-He holds a bachelor’s degree in finance and economics from the University of Kentucky, a master’s degree in financial services from the American College, and a master’s degree in business administration from the University of Chicago Booth School of Business.
-He currently is taking classes toward a doctorate in personal financial planning at Texas Tech University.
+David holds a bachelor’s degree in Finance and Economics from the University of Kentucky, a master’s degree in financial services from The American College of Financial Services, a master’s degree in business administration from the University of Chicago Booth School of Business, and a doctorate in personal financial planning program from Texas Tech University.

 When David isn’t working, he’s probably out for a jog, playing with his four kids, or rooting for the Kentucky Wildcats.